Inuksuk Point (Enukso Point)

 The second largest country in world (by size) has plenty of landmarks and wonders to offer.
 Most impressive are natural landmarks, especially the waterfalls, cliffs and other landmarks in the Canadian mountains.

 One of the most fascinating groups of archaeological monuments are prehistoric structures made of stones – megaliths.
 Through the ages, people have loved to strain their minds to find a sensible explanation to the many riddles posed by megaliths.

 Even today, we can admit with some pleasure, there are thousands of mysteries left for us.

 North America is a very diverse continent that extends from the northernmost land of the world to the moist tropical wilderness of Darien Gap.
 The most amazing wonders of North America are prehistoric monuments of Mesoamerica, the geysers of Yellowstone and colonial architecture.

 Unique and as beautiful as a snowflake or footprint, an Inuksut (inNUKshuk,) is one of the stone figures that can be seen dotting the Canadian Arctic region.
 Many made by ancient hands, the Inuksuit (inNUKsweet) purposes are varied, from earthly uses such as navigation and message centers to those of the spirit, as sites of reverence.
 Author Mike Ulmer explores the connectedness of all Arctic life in his tale, The Gift of the Inuksuk.

-Complete with maps and an invaluable trip planning section detailing the information needed to make your trip an unforgettable success, Baffin Island is the first comprehensive adventure guide to the fifth largest island in the world, which is quickly becoming known as a premiere destination for climbers, skiers, trekkers and adventure travellers alike.
+Complete with maps and an invaluable trip-planning section detailing the information needed to make your trip an unforgettable success, Baffin Island is the first comprehensive adventure guide to the fifth-largest island in the world, which is quickly becoming known as a premier destination for climbers, skiers, trekkers and adventure travelers alike.